krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore is implementing a mobile app for end users to track deliveries that are en route to them.
+Q. Cymbal Superstore is implementing a mobile app for end users to track deliveries that are en route to them.
 The app needs to access data about truck location from Pub/Sub using Google recommended practices.
 What kind of credentials should you use?
 ```
 ```
 Service account key